yyeternal/Rick_and_Morty_Info_App/README.md

 If I had access to the launch api, it can be seen how this would be tweaked to fit those requirements.

+# Changes
+I would change the idea of characters in the show to rockets launched recently.
+I would change the second screen, viewing a specific character, to viewing a specific rocket and information about that.
+Almost all logic would stay the same

 Made using React-native, Expo and Typescript.

 # To run